weyCC81/ch.digicomp.MS-203T00-Microsoft-365-Messaging/Instructions/Labs/LAB_02_Ex1_Create_Mail_Flow_Rules.md

 4. In the **New Transport rule** wizard that appears, enter **Email size restriction** in the **Name** field.

-5. Notice the two fields under **Set the rule if** are already populated with **The message** and **Size is greater than or equal to** by default.
+5. Notice the two fields under **Apply this rule if** are already populated with **The message** and **Size is greater than or equal to** by default.
 These are the correct settings for the purpose of this exercise, however if they are not pre-populated please set them accordingly.

-6. Underneath the **Set the rule if** conditions, select **Enter text.**
+6. Underneath the **Apply this rule if** conditions, select **Enter text.**

 7. In the **specify size (kb)** window that appears, enter the text: **1024** and then select **Save**